 - Regulation (EU) 2018/956 on monitoring and reporting

-The collected data on CO2 emissions and fuel consumption together with other relevant technical information on the vehicles, including the aerodynamic drag, will be made publicly available by the European Environment Agency on behalf of the Commission, starting in 2021 to cover data monitored between 1 January 2019 and 30 June 2020.
+The collected data on CO2 emissions and fuel consumption, together with other relevant technical information on the vehicles, including the aerodynamic drag, is made publicly available by the European Environment Agency on behalf of the Commission

-The new system will complement the existing EU reporting system for cars and vans.
+The new system complements the existing EU reporting system for cars and vans.

 Vehicle Energy Consumption Calculation Tool (VECTO)